Oreki-san/Eru-Bot/README.md

  ```
  ##  🌝 **Contribution**

- - As you know there are lots of missing files in /plugins and If you want to contribute please consider Doing PRs
+ - As you know there are lots of missing files in /plugins and If you want to contribute please consider Doing PRs thank you

  ## 👥 Authors